akerl/aws-account/README.md

 * Under SNS -> Topics -> billing-notif, subscribe my email address for email notifications (manual because terraform doesn't support SNS subscriptions that can't be autoconfirmed)

+### Blog CloudFront SSL certificate

+* Under ACM, request a cert for all the CNAMEs on your blog and then set the ARN in akerl/blog/main.tf (manual because terraform doesn't support certificate generates, which require out-of-band confirmation via email)